MFlisar/ComposeChangelog/README.md

 Additionally you can easily use the `versionName` tag inside your `changelog.xml` file, the formatter will correctly parse it to it's number for you.

-> [!NOTE]
-> Always make sure to use the same formatter in your `build.gradle.kts` as well as inside your code.
+**Always make sure to use the same formatter in your `build.gradle.kts` as well as inside your code.**

 </details>